-Accounting analysis and revenue recognition - milestone revenue achieved under the Collaboration Agreements relate to specified ex-U.S. regulatory events.
+Accounting analysis and revenue recognition - milestone revenue

+In January 2016, upon the initiation of the IDHENTIFY phase 3 study of IDHIFA®, we earned and received a milestone payment of \$25.0 million, which was recognized as revenue during the three months ended March 31, 2016.
+No other milestones were earned during the nine months ended September 30, 2017 and 2016.
+The next potential milestones expected to be achieved under the Collaboration Agreements relate to specified ex-U.S. regulatory events.
 Achievement of these events will result in milestone payments of up to \$70.0 million.
 Additionally, the next potential payment we expect to receive under the Collaboration Agreements is related to Celgene's exercise of its option to develop and commercialize AG-270, the program focused on MTAP-deleted cancers.
-This exercise may result in a license fee of at least \$30.0 million.
+This potential exercise will result in a license fee of at least \$30.0 million.